 In May 2014, West Linn began additional monitoring for unregulated contaminants on a quarterly basis for a period of one year only, as required by EPA.
 Approximately 6,000 public water systems conducted this special monitoring to provide scientifically valid data on the occurrence of these contaminants.
-EPA uses this data to assess the number of people potentially being exposed and at what levels of exposure.
-The agency then uses this information to develop regulations for contaminants of concern.
 West Linn water was tested for 21 contaminants; five were detected and are listed below.
-The results for Sampling Event 4 (2/4/15) are listed below, results for Sampling Events 1-3 were reported in the 2015 Annual Water Quality Report.
+The results for Sampling Event 4 (2/4/15) are listed below, results for Sampling Events 1-3 were reported in the 2016 Annual Water Quality Report.